ImmutableVariable/learnityourself/docs/python/05-oop/04-composition.md

 ## Delegation Pattern

-A common pattern with composition is delegation, where the containing class forwards requests to its components:
+A common pattern with composition is delegation, where one component delegates the execution of a method to another component.

 ```python
 class Speaker: